TimFenwick15/livingroom-data/README.md

 To run the client:
 - Run $ npm start
-- Go to http://localhost in a browser
+- Go to http://localhost:8080 in a browser
 - Run $ node postTest.js to load some test data
+- To run the tests, $ npm test

 To run the Arduino code:
 - Create arduino/worker/credentials.h